 The chief (but by no means only) innovation was to employ to great effect one of the defining features of the focus group: namely, the ability to draw out dissent, disagreement and consensus in the myriad ways in which social actors draw meaning and significance from social action.
 Each of these groups was asked to discuss a set of carefully selected videos of police-citizen contacts and the book’s primary goal is to organise and interpret the emergent themes of these conversations.
 The book makes use of a considerable number of write-ups and verbatim citations, providing not only a goldmine of colourful quotes but also fascinating insights into how citizens and the police evaluate police actions.

-The first chapter of the book presents an overview of the literature on perception of the police.
+The first chapter of the book presents an overview of the literature on perceptions of the police.
 The authors start with a discussion of the ‘brute facts’ of social differentiation, such as race, class, age, and gender, acknowledging that the influence of sociodemographic variables on attitudes regarding the police is largely filtered through the socio-cultural lens of the individual’s community and neighbourhood.
 They also consider media effects.
 They argue that the generally positive portrayal of the police can help maintain trust in the justice system; however, this is a double-edged sword as well-publicised scandals can also hurt the police image.
-Afterwards, the authors skilfully walk the reader through the research on police encounters, using procedural justice theory to make sense of the contradictory evidence, arguing that (p.23) “[procedural justice is] a theoretical framework that brought conceptual order to the kaleidoscope of experience contained in a ‘contact’”.
+Afterwards, the authors skilfully walk the reader through the research on police encounters, using procedural justice theory to make sense of the contradictory evidence, arguing that “[procedural justice is] a theoretical framework that brought conceptual order to the kaleidoscope of experience contained in a ‘contact’” (p.23).
 In line with procedural justice theory, the book argues that the perception of respect and fairness are the cornerstones of how people judge policing, and that to increase their legitimacy, the police need to explain themselves, give voice to citizens, and admit to their mistakes when they make them.
 The authors also emphasise that perceived fairness of the police is motive-based, which can explain the diversity of opinions in the assessment of similar police encounters.
 In this thorough introductory chapter, the highlighted gaps in the literature are also noteworthy, such as the dearth of research on legal socialisation, which was the topic of a contemporaneously published book (Tyler and Trinkner 2017).